SAFiRLab/ARENA/README.md

 4. **ROS2 Facultative** If you want to run the linedrone demo or the costmap_node, you will need all external dependancies and ROS2 so you should have done steps 1 through 4 and therefore OMPL, Octomap, Eigen3, PCL, yaml-cpp, boost, and ament cmake should already be installed.

-5. **If you don't need to run ROS2 demos** (steps 1 through 5), here's how to install boost, ament cmake, and pcl on Ubuntu:
+5. **If you don't need to run ROS2 demos** (steps 1 through 5), here's how to install boost, ament cmake, and pcl:

 ```
 sudo apt install ament-cmake, libboost-all-dev, libpcl-dev